Restorative justice scheme enhanced to help support more victims of crime

 The process also enables perpetrators to understand the real-life impact their crime has had and can change their behaviour as a result.

-The Office of the Police and Crime Commissioner for Nottinghamshire has teamed up with Nottinghamshire City and County Probation Service to co-commission a new contract to deliver an enhanced offer until March 2027 – under the banner of Restorative Nottinghamshire.
+The Office of the Police and Crime Commissioner for Nottinghamshire has teamed up with Nottinghamshire Probation Service to co-commission a new contract to deliver an enhanced offer until March 2027, under the banner of Restorative Nottinghamshire.

 Remedi, a national restorative justice specialist, has been awarded the contract following a competitive tendering process and has been tasked with proactively contacting victims of crime to offer restorative justice services and to increase the take-up, from 1 October 2023.

-Nottinghamshire Police and Crime Commissioner Caroline Henry said: “Many victims of crime are left with lots of unanswered questions and without the answers, the fear, anxiety and hurt that victims feel can remain long after the incident happened.
+Caroline Henry, Nottinghamshire commissioner, said: “Many victims of crime are left with lots of unanswered questions and without the answers, the fear, anxiety and hurt victims feel can remain long after the incident happened.

 Advertisement